Hashøj Municipality: History

 In the Middle Ages, when Denmark was divided into hundreds, the area of Hashøj Municipality were under Vester Flakkebjerg Hundred and Slagelse Hundred.
 Vester Flakkebjerg Hundred was under Sorø County when it was established in 1662, while Slagelse Hundred came under Korsør County.
 Sorø County was merged with Ringsted County in 1748.
 It was merged again in 1798, this time with Korsør County and Antvorskov County.
 This county lasted until the 1970 Danish Municipal Reform where it merged with Holbæk County to create West Zealand County (Danish: Vestsjællands Amt).
 After the 2007 municipal reform this changed to Region Zealand.

 From 1842, where parish municipalities were created, and until 1966 the area of Hashøj Municipality consisted of seven parish municipalities.
 They were merged in 1966 to form Hashøj Parish Municipality which would turn into Hashøj Municipality in 1970.

 In the Municipality Reform of 2007 Hashøj Municipality was merged with Skælskør, Slagelse and Korsør Municipality to form a new Slagelse Municipality.

 Historical divisions

 Mayors

 Since the creation of the municipality in 1970 and until it was dissolved in 2007, the mayors of Hashøj Municipality were:

 Towns

 The main town of the municipality was Dalmose, with Sørbymagle being of approximately the same size.
 Each town housed around 15% of the municipality's population.
 Over half of the population lived in rural areas and small villages.
 The remaining population lived in Slots Bjergby and Flakkebjerg.
-Notable smaller villages in the municipality include Lundforlund, Gerlev, Skørpinge and Hyllested.
+Notable smaller villages in the municipality include Lundforlund, Gerlev, Skørpinge, Hyllested, and Kirkerup.

 Dalmose was located in the southern part of the municipality, while Sørbymagle was located in the northeastern part of the municipality.
 A train station was located in Dalmose between 1892 and 1971.

 Below are the populations from 2006 of the four larger settlements of the municipality.